duniter/duniter/doc/HDC.md

     Note that this comment is part of transaction thus il also signed.

-### Transfert transaction
+### Transfer transaction

-Transfert transaction is identified by having `Type: TRANSFER` value.
+Transfer transaction is identified by having `Type: TRANSFER` value.
 Such a transaction alter the ownership of one or more coins from `Sender` to `Recipient`.
 Ownership can be proved by the `Recipient` simply by showing this transaction.

 Thereafter, when `Recipient` wants to send those coins to someone else, he will put himself as sender, put those coins in the `Coins` field, adding the previous transaction's `TRANSACTION_ID` besides the coins to justify he is the owner of the coins.